 |• Residential Colleges (for offshore international students)||1 August||1 December|

 |Semester 2 (July–November)||1 April||1 June|

 Students under the age of 18

-New Zealand's Pastoral Care of International Students Code of Practice requires that all students who will be under the age of 18 at the time of enrolment live in one of the following options:
+The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code) requires that all students who will be under the age of 18 at the time of enrolment live in one of the following options:

 - an approved residential college: